wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 - Sorry, because the comments were resolved a little late, and included upgrading api-version, this poses a risk to the quality of CLI and may blocking CLI release.
 Therefore, this PR cannot catch up with the release of this sprint.
 Next time, please try to get the PR ready on the code completion date.
 The release time of the next sprint is 2022-02-08 (this is also the milestone we set at the beginning for this PR)

+Could you take it as high priority since currently Azure CLI release is blocked by this issue and we need to ship it tomorrow.
+Thanks a lot.

 Title:
 [App Config] BREAKING CHANGE: Support app service slots [App Service] Fix #19550: `az staticwebapp users update`: Allow updating static web app user roles again